 Clarify vision.
 Start out by asking yourself, why have you decided to hire someone for this role?
 What are the goals you are trying to achieve?
 Are you willing to commit to making this a fundamentally important role in your agency?
 Taking the time to articulate these answers is an essential clarification exercise.
 If appointments are just a “checkbox” decision without a thoughtful direction in mind, then the outcomes are likely to be ineffective.

 Establish clear goals...
 At the outset, clearly scope the CINO role, its expectations, and the measurements of success.
 Consider working collaboratively with your incoming CINO to fully articulate their job description.
-(Dr. Chris Gerdes at DOT created his own.) [[link to elsewhere in CINO content]]
+(Dr. Chris Gerdes at DOT created his own [[link to sample CINO job description]]